Laboratories and faculty

 1. Danger sensing and signaling in plant immunity

-2. Signal integration between biotic and abiotic stress responses
+2. Signal integration between biotic and abiotic stress responses in plants

-3. Mutualistic and pathogenic microbes in plants
+3. Infection strategies and regulatory mechanisms of mutualistic and pathogenic microbes in plants

 fig.1